meghiaws/library-management/README.md

 docker-compose up -d --build
 ```

-You currently have 7 containers running
+You currently have 7 containers running (production docker-compose is not including pgadmin)

 - web
 - db